ndoll1998/AppliedTransformers/tasks/EntityClassification/README.md

         """ Prepare and extract/build all important features from a dataset item. """
         # This function needs to return tensors build from the provided features.
         # Each tensor has to have the shape (n, *feature-shape), where n is the
         # number of datapoints/items.
-Note that seq_length, max_entities and label will be None
+Note that seq_length will not be set
         # when data item for prediction is passed.
         return [itemA, itemB, itemC, ...]